 The Morris Arboretum’s Urban Forestry Consultants provide services to municipalities and institutions in the Philadelphia tri-state area.
-The team consists of two experienced International Society of Arboriculture (ISA) Board Certified Master Arborists and an Arboricultural Intern.
-The consulting team has over 50 years of experience in arboriculture, and belongs to the American Society of Consulting Arborists, a highly selective professional organization.
-The fees generated by the Arboricultural consulting team directly support the Arboretum’s mission of education, research, and outreach.
+The team consists of two experienced International Society of Arboriculture (ISA) Board Certified Master Arborists and an Arboricultural Intern with over 50 years of experience in arboriculture, and membership to the American Society of Consulting Arborists, a highly selective professional organization.
+The fees generated by the Arboricultural consulting team directly support Morris Arboretum’s mission of education, research, and outreach.
 Call us at 215.247.5777 x189 to discuss your arboricultural needs and see how we can help you!

 Please note that we do not work for individual residential clients unless an arborist requests our tree diagnostic services to provide recommendations on specific trees.
 Residential clients with arboricultural needs can find a local arborist through the ISA website.

-The Morris Consultants can map and graphically present your natural resources in CAD or GIS.
+Morris Arboretum Urban Forestry Consultants can map and graphically present your natural resources in CAD or GIS.
 Trees can be referenced with information from our inventories/assessments; tree icons can show canopy size, tree type, life expectancy and other information.
 Using ArcGIS Collector on iPad, we can create inventory maps of your property in the field and share them with you through the ArcGIS Online platform.